Sergeant Robert Aubrey Campbell

 CERTIFICATE OF COMMANDING OFFICER

+This is completed during the recruits training.
+Robert was in Enoggera training camp when this was completed on 16th February 1916.
 He certifies that this attestation of the abovenamed person is correct, and that the required forms have been complied with.
-He accordingly approve, and appoints him as a private into the 42nd Infantry Battalion B company with service No 287
+I accordingly approve, and appoint him as a private into the 42nd Infantry Battalion B company with service No 287

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA